Page 1: Biography

 Hochstetter, Christian Gottlieb Ferdinand von

-This biography was written by C. A. Fleming and was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in July, 1990.
+This biography, written by C. A. Fleming, was first published in the Dictionary of New Zealand Biography, vol 1, 1990, and updated in July, 1990.

 Christian Gottlieb Ferdinand Hochstetter is said to have been born on 30 April 1829 in Esslingen, Württemberg, Germany, the son of Christian Ferdinand Hochstetter, a professor and parson, who had published works on botany and geology, and his second wife, Sophie Orth.